Metric Solutions in Torsionless Gauge for Vacuum Conformal Gravity: Metric Solutions in Torsionless Gauge for the Vacuum in Conformal Gravitation

 \section{Metric Solutions in Torsionless Gauge\\ for the Vacuum in Conformal Gravitation}

-This is the the gravitational model presented in \cite{f}, and in what follows we are going to apply it to the situation of vacuum configurations.
+This is the gravitational model presented in \cite{f,f/1,f/2}, and in what follows we are going to apply it to the situation of vacuum configurations, in which the matter field is absent so that both energy and spin density tensors can be set to zero, and the vacuum field equations will turn out to be more manageable.

-As explained in \cite{f/1}, a first special simplification we may perform consists in assuming that of all torsional decompositions some may vanish; of course, because the conformal transformation for torsion $Q^{\mu}_{\phantom{\mu}\alpha\sigma}$ is entirely loaded on the trace vector decomposition $Q_{\nu}$, then the axial vector and the remaining decompositions are conformally invariant: this means that it is meaningless to set the the trace vector $Q_{\nu}$ to zero because it can always be produced by a conformal transformation, and therefore the other two decompositions are the only ones of which we can meaningfully require the vanishing.
-Thus said, in the following we shall assume that the torsion tensor is entirely given by its trace vector part as
+In these vacuum configurations, a first problem we may now try to solve is whether the case in which torsion vanishes would reduce to the case in which torsion was never present as in the purely metric approach; of course, because the conformal transformation for torsion $Q^{\mu}_{\phantom{\mu}\alpha\sigma}$ is entirely loaded on the trace vector decomposition $Q_{\nu}$, then the axial vector and the remaining decompositions are conformally invariant: this means that it is meaningless to set the the trace vector $Q_{\nu}$ to zero because it can always be produced by a conformal transformation, and therefore the other two decompositions are the only ones of which we can meaningfully require the vanishing.
+Thus said, in the following we shall study the case that is the closest to the one in which torsion vanishes, that is when torsion is entirely given by its trace vector part as

-that is that containing the conformal transformation properties, setting to zero all other parts as they are conformally invariant.
-With this requirement, it is straightforward to see that $T_{\rho\sigma\mu\nu} \equiv C_{\rho\sigma\mu\nu}$ that is the conformal curvature defined here identically reduces to the conformal curvature of the purely metric case given by the Weyl curvature defined as usual; so the metric and torsional degrees of freedom decouple at least within the conformal curvature.
+that is the one containing all conformal transformation properties, setting to zero all other parts, which are conformally invariant.
+With this requirement, it is straightforward to see that $T_{\rho\sigma\mu\nu}\!\equiv\!C_{\rho\sigma\mu\nu}$ that is the conformal curvature defined here identically reduces to the conformal curvature of the purely metric case given by the Weyl curvature defined as usual; so the metric and torsional degrees of freedom decouple at least within the conformal curvature.

-Also, as explained in \cite{f/2}, further simplifications comes by choosing special fine-tunings, in this case for the parameters $A$, $B$, $C$; however, because the conformal curvature is now the Weyl curvature, with all its symmetry properties of indices transposition, then there is no loss of generality in choosing the parameters in such a way that $P_{\rho\sigma\mu\nu} \equiv T_{\rho\sigma\mu\nu}=C_{\rho\sigma\mu\nu}$ so to have the parametric conformal curvature reduce to the conformal curvature equal to the Weyl curvature.
-With these requirements, the entire system of conformal field equations thus reduces to the following form
+Also we have that further simplifications come by choosing special fine-tunings, in this case for the parameters $A$, $B$, $C$; however, because the conformal curvature is now the Weyl curvature, with all its symmetry properties of indices transposition, then there is no loss of generality in choosing the parameters in such a way that $P_{\rho\sigma\mu\nu}\!\equiv\!T_{\rho\sigma\mu\nu}\! =\!C_{\rho\sigma\mu\nu}$ so to have the parametric conformal curvature reduced to the conformal Weyl curvature.
+With these requirements, the conformal field equations (\ref{energy}-\ref{spin}) respectively reduce to the form